cosmin-novac/Fate-of-the-Samurai/README.md

 These are, as of now, separate Construct 2 projects that would need to be brought together eventually but should absolutely be enjoyable by themselves.

 -Cos

+For discussions and questions, see the Scirra Forums: https://www.scirra.com/forum/viewtopic.php?f=180&t=182841